kaelmnop/MythicPlusUtility/README.md

 I will be glad if you could help with the addon localisation through the Curseforge localisation feature.

 ## Issues & Feedback
 Found a bug or have a suggestion?
-Reach out on Discord!
+Open an Issue on [GitHub](https://github.com/Nikyou/MythicPlusUtility/issues) or reach out on Discord!

 💬 Discord: Nikyou ☕ Support: [buymeacoffee.com/nikyou](https://buymeacoffee.com/nikyou)